Chengdu J-7: Establishing production

 However, given the state of political relations between the two countries, the Chinese were not optimistic about gaining the technology, and allegedly made preparations to reverse engineer the aircraft.
-Russian sources state that several complete MiG-21s were sent to China, flown by Soviet pilots, while MiG-21Fs in kit form was also sent along with parts and technical documents.
+Russian sources state that several complete MiG-21s were sent to China, flown by Soviet pilots, while MiG-21Fs in kit form were also sent along with parts and technical documents.
 As the Chinese had expected, following the delivery of kits, parts and documents to Shenyang Aircraft Factory five months after the deal was signed, it was discovered that some technical documents provided by the Soviets were incomplete and that several parts could not be used.

 China set about to engineer the aircraft for local production; in doing so, they successfully solved 249 major issues and reproduced eight major technical documents that were not provided by the Soviet Union.
 One of the major flaws was with the hydraulic systems, which grounded up to 70% of some squadron's aircraft until upgrades were made.
 Another major modification was to the fuel storage, increasing the aircraft's stability.
 The MiG-21 carries most of its fuel in the forward fuselage, causing the center of gravity to shift and become unstable after about 45 minutes of operation.
 The J-7 has redesigned fuel tanks and significantly larger drop tanks in order to maintain a more stable center of gravity, and therefore better longitudinal static stability.
 The cockpit was also revised to replace the Soviet ejection seat, which was deemed to be unacceptable.
 The forward opening canopy was replaced by a standard rear-hinged canopy, which was jettisoned prior to ejection.
 The re-engineering effort was largely successful, as the Chinese-built J-7 showed only minor differences in design and performance from the original MiG-21.

 During March 1964, domestic production of the J-7 reportedly commenced at the Shenyang Aircraft Factory.
-However, mass production efforts were severely hindered by an unexpected social and economic problem—the Cultural Revolution—that resulted in poor initial quality and slow progress.
+However, mass production efforts were severely hindered by the Cultural Revolution, which resulted in poor initial quality and slow progress.
 Achieving full domestic production had involved not only the local assembly of the aircraft itself, but the production of its various components and systems, including its turbojet powerplant.
 As a consequence, full-scale production of the J-7 was only truly achieved during the 1980s, by which time the original aircraft design was showing its age.
 By the 1980s, quantity production of the General Dynamics F-16 Fighting Falcon fighter was well underway in the United States; this relatively-affordable single-engined western fighter was considerably more agile than the J-7, even with the former carrying a greater payload.